Turidus/MinecraftMapmaker-JediTion/src/main/resources/README.md

 Compatible with Minecraft 1.16+
-Compatible with Sponge Schematica format used by World Edit.
+Compatible with Sponge Schematica format used by World Edit and the Litmatica Schematic format.

 # Minecraft-MapMaker